pagkly/Zed/Investopedia4/What Corporate Governance Means for the Bottom Line.md

 -   Corporate governance is the structure of rules, practices, and processes used to direct and manage a company.
 -   A company's board of directors is the primary force influencing corporate governance.
 -   Bad corporate governance can cast doubt on a company's operations and its ultimate profitability.
--   Corporate governance entails the areas of environmental awareness, ethical behavior, corporate strategy, compensation, and risk management.
+-   Corporate governance entails the areas of environmental awareness, ethical behavior, corporate strategy, compensation, and [[Risk|risk]] management.
 -   The basic principles of corporate governance are accountability, transparency, fairness, and responsibility.

 ## Understanding Corporate Governance

 Governance refers specifically to the set of rules, controls, policies, and resolutions put in place to dictate corporate behavior.
 Proxy advisors and [[shareholders]](https://www.investopedia.com/terms/s/shareholder.asp) are important stakeholders who indirectly affect governance, but these are not examples of governance itself.
-The board of directors is pivotal in governance, and it can have major ramifications for equity valuation.
+The board of directors is pivotal in governance, and it can have major ramifications for [[Equity|equity]] valuation.

 A company’s corporate governance is important to investors since it shows a company's direction and business integrity.
 Good corporate governance helps companies build trust with investors and the community.
 As a result, corporate governance helps promote financial viability by creating a long-term investment opportunity for market participants.

 Communicating a firm's corporate governance is a key component of community and [investor relations](https://www.investopedia.com/terms/i/investorrelations.asp).
-On Apple Inc.'s investor relations site, for example, the firm outlines its corporate leadership—its executive team, its board of directors—and its corporate governance, including its committee charters and governance documents, such as bylaws, stock ownership guidelines, and [[articles of incorporation]](https://www.investopedia.com/terms/a/articlesofincorporation.asp).1
+On Apple Inc.'s investor relations site, for example, the firm outlines its corporate leadership—its executive team, its board of directors—and its corporate governance, including its committee charters and governance documents, such as bylaws, [[Stock|stock]] ownership guidelines, and [[articles of incorporation]](https://www.investopedia.com/terms/a/articlesofincorporation.asp).1

 Most companies strive to have a high level of corporate governance.
 For many shareholders, it is not enough for a company to merely be profitable; it also needs to demonstrate good [[corporate citizenship]](https://www.investopedia.com/terms/c/corporatecitizenship.asp) through environmental awareness, ethical behavior, and [[sound corporate governance practices]](https://www.investopedia.com/terms/b/best_practices.asp).
 Good corporate governance creates a transparent set of rules and controls in which shareholders, directors, and officers have aligned incentives.